andrewjmetzger/andrew.mtz.gr/_posts/2023-12-04-installing-a-custom-android-gsi-on-the-lenovo-legion-y700-2022.md

 S = superuser included
 ```

-## Preparation

-### On your PC
-1. adb, fastboot,
-2. 3.
-Download and extract the latest crDroid `arm64-BgN-Unofficial.img`: https://github.com/naz664/crDroid_gsi/releases.
-The archive should contain one IMG file.

 ### On the device

 1. Go to Settings > My Device > tap "ZUI version" 10 times until you are a developer.